flhofer/dell_TB16_firmware/README.md

 Guess what?
 This neat-looking connector also supports USB-PD!
 If connected to a capable device, it can deliver up to 19.5V at 3A (~60W), in addition to the power already delivered to the main Dock connection.
 I'm charging a Mac and a Dell laptop simultaneously right now.
 I also tested the `DRD` capability, i.e., data exchange over directly connected USB-C devices, and unfortunately, it doesn't work. **TBD**: Maybe using a Thunderbolt cable, one can charge and transfer data simultaneously.

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
-The power supply limits the energy that can be supplied to the laptop.
-Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
+The power supply limits the power available to the laptop.
+Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell's proprietary USB-PD protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
 The Dock identifies the connected power supply through a [one-wire](https://hclxing.wordpress.com/2014/02/06/hacking-the-dell-laptop-power-adapter/) protocol.
+A higher-power PSU may, however, be useful if you use the rear USB-C port to charge a second device.

 ### 10. 3.5 mm Speaker-out
 It works well but may be too sensitive to RF interference, such as mobile phones (missing shielding).
 On MACs, you need to edit the advanced MIDI/Audio device config to add the second (either front or back) stream to the outputs in the quick bar at the top right.
-Look for a quick guide online, as it seems to be a common problem.
+See [below](#line-out-on-mac) for some quick instructions.

 ### 11. Dell Docking Station connector
 Dell Proprietary connection to the USB Type-C port on the PC.
 The light does not go on with MacBooks, but it works and charges.
 Some users say the TB16 will only deliver up to 60W (20V @3A) for non-Dell systems.
 Unfortunately, this seems true and applies to new Dell systems, too.
 The Dock negotiates over USB-PD the quantity it can deliver to the desktop, and when attached, it only reports a programmable power supply (PPS) of 3A max current and 5 to 19.5V (the Dock's power supply voltage).